 The Corporation is accounted for as a business-type activity and is a discretely presented component unit of the State of Mississippi, reporting transactions using the full accrual basis of accounting.
 This discussion and analysis is intended to serve as an introduction to the Corporation's basic financial statements, along with notes to the financial statements.
-The basic financial statements include the Corporation's statements of net position on page 12; statements of revenues, expenses and changes in net position on page 13; and statements of cash flows on page 14.
+The basic financial statements include the Corporation's statements of net position on page 13; statements of revenues, expenses, and changes in net position on page 14; and statements of cash flows on page 15.

-The statements of net position reflect the Corporation's financial position at June 30, 2020 and 2019.
+The statements of net position reflect the Corporation's financial position at June 30, 2021 and 2020.

-The statements of revenues, expenses and changes in net position report the activity of start-up expenses related to the preparation of selling lottery products for the period from October 19, 2018 through June 30, 2019.
-For the year ended June 30, 2020, this statement reports both the start-up expenses mentioned above, as well as revenues and expenses related to lottery operations since ticket sales began on November 25, 2019.
+The statement of revenues, expenses, and changes in net position for the year ended June 30, 2020 reports both the start-up expenses related to the preparation of selling lottery products, as well as revenues and expenses related to lottery operations since ticket sales began on November 25, 2019.
+For the year ended June 30, 2021, this statement reports the revenues and expenses related to lottery operations.

-The statements of cash flows outline the cash inflows and outflows related to the activity of start-up costs related to selling lottery products for the period from October 19, 2018 through June 30, 2019.
-For the year ended June 30, 2020, this report outlines the cash inflows and outflows related to both the activity of start-up expenses mentioned above, as well as cash inflows and outflows related to lottery operations since ticket sales began on November 25, 2019.
+The statement of cash flows for the year ended June 30, 2020 outlines the cash inflows and outflows related to both the activity of start-up expenses, as well as cash inflows and outflows related to lottery operations since ticket sales began on November 25, 2019.
+For the year ended June 30, 2021, this statement reports cash inflows and outflows related to lottery operations.

 The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the financial statements.
-The notes to the financial statements begin on page 16 of the financial statements.
+The notes to the financial statements begin on page 17 of the financial statements.